turbot/steampipe-plugin-azure/docs/tables/azure_diagnostic_setting.md

 # Table: azure_diagnostic_setting

-Each Azure resource requires its own diagnostic setting, which defines the following criteria:

-Categories of logs and metric data sent to the destinations defined in the setting.
-The available categories will vary for different resource types.
-One or more destinations to send the logs.
-Current destinations include Log Analytics workspace, Event Hubs, and Azure Storage.
+Azure diagnostic settings used to send platform logs and metrics to different destinations.

 ## Examples